Skip to content

 Resizing other block volumes

-Run these commands on your instance to resize a non-OS volume.
+Run these commands on your instance to resize the non-OS volume.

 Instructions for EXT4 filesystem (default)